kolemannix/ibcm-assembler/README.md

 # ibcm-assembler

-IBCM, or Itty-Bitty-Computing-Machine, is "a machine language designed specifically to be taught to undergraduate students."
-Unfortunately, there exists no assembler for IBCM, so programmers must manuall write the actual bytecode for their programs.
+IBCM, or Itty-Bitty-Computing-Machine, is "a machine language designed specifically to be taught to undergraduate students", according to its creators Aaron Bloomfield and William Wulf of the University of Virginia.
+Unfortunately, there exists no assembler for IBCM, so programmers must manually write the actual bytecode for their programs.
 I have written a simple clojure tool that will take symbolic IBCM code and assemble it as an executable, adding columns for memory address, symbolic instructions, and comments

 ## Usage